Fu Men Japanese Udon – Halal Certified Udon Shop At Raffles Place, By Chef Teppei Yamashita

 There are two good things about the shop already.

-It is “Muslim friendly” and therefore no pork or lard is used in the ingredients, and they are in the process of apply for Halal certification; half size portions are available for those watching your carb-level.
+It is officially Halal-certified, and half size portions are available for those watching your carb-level.

 Varieties such as Tempura Udon ($15), Big Fish Cake Udon ($12), Bean Curd Sheet ($8), Chicken ($12) and Premium Beef ($15) are available.